 - Jarred Whitlock, PhD, Intramural Research Training Award Fellow

-Myomerger promotes fusion pore formation by elastic coupling between proximal membrane leaflets and hemifusion diaphragm.
+Myomerger promotes fusion pore by elastic coupling between proximal membrane leaflets and hemifusion diaphragm.

 - Michael Collins, MD, Skeletal Disorders & Mineral Homeostasis Section, NIDCR, Bethesda, MD

 - Raphaela T. Goldbach-Mansky, MD, MHS, Laboratory of Clinical Immunology & Microbiology, NIAID, Bethesda, MD